Rob Kelly is a composer, music producer and multi-instrumentalist.

 Rob has written additional cues for the scores of British features Comedown and Wild Bill, and composed scores for short films and animations including the nature documentary Hilbre.
 He has co-written with artist and composers including Ruth Barrett, Michael J York and DJ Yoda.

-Comfortable writing in a wide range of styles, Rob is creatively and technically versatile and a MIDI/synth programmer of 28 years experience which he finds slightly worrying.
+Comfortable writing in a wide range of styles, Rob is a creatively and technically versatile composer and a MIDI/synth programmer of 28 years experience which he finds slightly worrying.

 Rob builds software based virtual instruments to create unique ‘sound worlds’ as part of his writing process.
 He is interested in using sound-design processes such as granular synthesis, spectral sampling and vari-speed applied to high resolution recordings of instruments made in unusual acoustic spaces.